Digital Transitions

 I developed a constant feedback loop with my former COO.
 We were able to agree, disagree, be excited, frustrated and constantly push each other because we both cared about our shared mission a lot more than any one conversation.

 They helped me understand who was going through things at home, like staying up all night taking care of a sick child or starting a new highly restrictive diet.
-People might act differently in meetings because they are sleep deprived or their blood sugar is crashing!
+People might act differently in meetings because they are sleep-deprived or their blood sugar is crashing!

-Things that people aren’t quite ready to say in front of others are sometimes shared in a five minute walk between a conference room and desks.
+Things that people aren’t quite ready to say in front of others are sometimes shared in a five-minute walk between a conference room and desks.
 I learned who my introverts were, and who needed channels to give feedback outside of public meetings.

 They gave me a well-rounded pulse of the company.
-As CEO, I didn’t have 1:1s with most people in our 70 person team, but I did speak with them all, face to face, informally.
+As CEO, I didn’t have 1:1s with most people in our 70-person team, but I did speak with them all, face to face, informally.

-In the world of virtual meetings, when one thing ends at 4pm and the next thing starts in that same second I miss these transitions.
+In the world of virtual meetings, when one thing ends at 4 pm and the next thing starts in that same second I miss these transitions.

 Going back to offices is a polarizing topic.
 It’s way better for our mental health and the health of our planet to commute less.
 “My boss shouldn't need to watch me to know I’m working,” a friend of mine said.
 Of course they shouldn’t.
 In my business, I don’t want to bring people back to the office for any other reason than to build up social capital, alignment and allow for serendipitous moments.
 For transitions.